 2010-11: Injured while blocking a shot in a preseason game, Cormier missed half the season and eventually made his NHL debut after an 11 game stint in the AHL where he scored twice and added three assists.
 His 21 games in Atlanta were uneventful, playing on the fourth line, and his only NHL goal came on the losing side of a blowout at home to Toronto.

 2011-12: Cormier played in nine NHL games for the Jets; spending most of the season with Winnipeg’s AHL affiliate St. John’s.
 Re-called from the IceCaps at the end of December, he played six games before returning to St. John’s and returned to the Jets for three games in April.
 He was plus-one with no points; averaging 6:21 minutes of ice time with Winnipeg.
 Cormier was second in goals (18) and penalty minutes (75) for St. John’s and had 15 assists; finishing with an even plus/minus in 56 games.
 The IceCaps finished first in the Atlantic Division and reached the Eastern Conference finals.
 Cormier scored 3 goals and was minus-two with 12 penalty minutes in 15 playoff games.

 Cormier has a very intriguing package of skills.
-At 6'2, 201 lbs, he is well built to play a power-forward type of game, and he's definitely not afraid to play that way.
+He is a big player with the ability to play a power-type game but also has some offensive creativity to his game.
+Viewed as a high profile player coming out of junior hockey, injuries have slowed his development.
 Cormier has good hockey sense and an above average shot.
 He forechecks aggressively, throwing his weight around and will power his way to the front of the net with the puck to create offense.
-He works hard at both ends of the rink and is a contributor on both the power play and penalty kill.
+While it doesn't look like he'll be a premier player at the NHL level, his hard work at both ends of the rink and determination after suffering several setbacks make him a desirable presence in the locker room.